-- Once students arrive on campus they are to go to their assigned playground until the school bell rings, at which time the teacher will collect students from their assigned line. - The bell will ring at 8:15 signaling that students should line up in their class lines on the playground. - The tardy bell will ring at 8:25.
-If your child arrives after 8:25, you must walk them into the front office and sign them in. - All doors will be locked each day from 8:20-3:15 to help secure our campus.
+The bell will ring at 8:15 signaling that students should line up in their class lines on the playground.
+The tardy bell will ring at 8:20.
+If your child arrives after 8:20, you must walk them into the front office and sign them in.